 Tummy-to-tummy (T2T): An upright front carry in which the baby faces the wearer; could more accurately be termed a chest-to-chest carry.
 Also known as a snuggle hold.

 Twist: When describing a method of using an Asian-style carrier, refers to twisting the straps around each other, usually behind the baby’s back so as to provide additional security and support for the baby’s weight, but sometimes as an alternative to crossing the straps on the wearer’s chest (in a back carry).
-Sometimes called a “Vietnamese granny twist” or “traditional twist.”
-When used in reference to a wrap, may mean a method of tying a rucksack carry that is essentially the same thing as for an ABC (often called a “Lexi twist” after a woman who popularized the method), or may mean to twist a section of the entire carrier around itself so as to form it into a thick, narrow, rope-like shape.
+Additionally, this may mean a method of crossing straps over a baby’s bottom often called a “Lexi twist” after a woman who popularized the method or may mean to twist a section of the entire carrier around itself so as to form it into a thick, narrow, rope-like shape.

 Upright carry or upright hold: Any carry or hold in which the baby is positioned with his or her torso vertical.